CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ## Basic production workflow:

 The difference between **basic production** and **basic** workflows, that **basic production** workflow can use LLM prompt refiner (LLM models have to be installed locally) and face, eye, mouth, and hand refiner available.
-4 prompt inut for test, 4 prompt input for dev attached to prompt switcher.
+4 prompt input for test, 4 prompt input for dev attached to prompt switcher.

 <img src="./Workflow/Manual/wf_basic_prod.jpg" width="800px">